abiy-tasissa/Nonconvex-Euclidean-Distance-Geometry-Problem-Solver/README.md

 `BBGradient.m`: This implements the BB gradient method coupled with nonmonotone line search.

-`ReadOFF.m, READObjShape.m, ViewMesh.m, ViewPC.m`: These scripts are used to read different types of the data file and generate points, mesh.
+`ReadOFF.m, ViewMesh.m, ViewPC.m`: These scripts are used to read different types of the data file and generate points, mesh.
 They are also used in viewing the outputs of the main algorithms.

 ## List of data files tested
 * `1k.off`: sphere with 1002 points